Do you want the FREEDOM to use your clinical skills and experience to treat children the way you know will help them most?

 Do you want to LOOK FORWARD to going to work?

-We are a specialty pediatric therapy office specializing in helping children with sensory processing challenges, feeding challenges, emotional and behavioral challenges, learning challenges, and relational challenges through evidenced-based, natural, relational, and holistic approaches.
-Our office boasts 4 sensory gyms, a kitchen for feeding and messy play, a “mature room” for older clients, and an deck overlooking a lake for outdoor activities in order to provide the optimum individualized experience for each child.
+We are a brain-based pediatric therapy practice specializing in helping children with sensory processing challenges, feeding challenges, emotional and behavioral challenges, and learning challenges through a combination of evidenced-based, natural, relational, and holistic approaches.
+Our office boasts 4 sensory gyms, a kitchen for feeding and messy play, outdoor space, and a wrap-around covered deck for fresh air in any weather to provide the optimum individualized experience for each child.